@import url(http://www.pakeys.org/CuteSoft_Client/CuteEditor/Load.ashx?type=style&file=SyntaxHighlighter.css);@import url(/css/editor.css);

 STAR Level 2

-- Director and staff must receive at least three to six hours more annual professional development and training than DPW regulations require.
+- Director and staff must receive at least three to six hours more annual professional development and training than DHS regulations require.

 - One-third of the staff completed or are enrolled in credentials or degrees.